avni510/d3projects/README.md

 Scatter Plot: Aggregated total number of votes by each Zip Code and plotted them by Latitude/ Longitude.
 The area of the circle represents the total number of votes in that zip code.

+I had about 5 weeks to complete the project.
+I learned Javascript for the first 2 weeks and then learned d3.

 **used tool-tips to create mouseover text boxes